-It must be stressed that the school does not administer these buses and cannot take responsibility for the buses or passengers other than as described above.
+It must be stressed that the school cannot take responsibility for the buses or passengers other than as described above.
 We do, however, liaise closely with the bus companies and give every support to the arrangement.

 If you would like to know more about this private transport and the areas served, please get in touch initially with the School Office.